shakedzy/dython/README.md

 A set of **D**ata analysis tools in p**YTHON** 3.x.

-Dython was designed with analysis usage in mind - meaning ease-of-use, functionality and readability are the core values of this library, while production-grade performance were not considered.
+Dython was designed with analysis usage in mind - meaning ease-of-use, functionality and readability are the core values of this library.
+Production-grade performance, on the other hand, were not considered.

 ## Installation:
 Dython can be installed directly using `pip`: